rasviitanen/MdMap/README.md

   <h2>MdMap</h2>
   <p>
-    MdMap is a lock-free multi-dimensional list which can replace e.g. HashMap or DashMap for fast concurrent/parallel access.
+    MdMap is a lock-free data structure that can act as a replacment for  e.g. HashMap or DashMap.
   </p>

 <sub>💥 UNSTABLE 💥 <br> MdMap has not been thoroughly tested and is probably filled with bugs</sub>